 While diet and exercise are important, it’s equally essential to make sure that you or the person you’re caring for is getting the right kind of attention.
 If they are showing signs that they’re struggling to live independently, or perhaps you have noticed early symptoms of dementia, it’s worth exploring the different care options available to keep them safe and happy.
 If they don’t want to leave their homes, hiring nurses or other specialists to come and visit them at their house would be ideal.
 If you are a carer, this might also help alleviate some of the pressure for you.

 Another thing to be mindful of when thinking about health and fitness for the elderly is their mental well-being, and a lot of senior citizens do suffer from loneliness.
 This could be because their life-long partner has died, or they are far away from friends and relatives.
+Seniors with untreated hearing loss are also considerably less likely to participate in socialization (those who don’t wear hearing aids for seniors).
 Making sure they have a good social life will help to boost their mood and will be stimulating for them.
 See if there are any local groups they could join and make friends at.
 You could also arrange to take them out for day trips or look at organized activities like this they might want to take part in.

 Everyone needs to take care of their health and fitness, including mental health.
 If you’re a senior citizen who wants to start making some healthy changes or a carer who wants to encourage someone to do this, use these tips to help you achieve your goals.